You Can Totally Work From Home With These Playlists

-Most of America is working from home for the first time during the coronavirus pandemic, which means most of America is learning how to work from home.
+Most of the UK is working from home for the first time during the coronavirus pandemic, which means most of the UK is learning how to work from home.
 It's a totally different beast than being in the office, a lot of people are coming to find out.

 One big change for workers, especially those who are used to the hum and buzz of an open office, is how quiet it can be when you're home alone all day.